-With its wealth of natural resources, Mongolia has the potential for major economic expansion over the coming decade.
+With its wealth of natural resources, Mongolia has the potential for major economic expansion over the coming decades.
 However, it faces a range of challenges in harnessing this resource wealth for sustainable and equitable development.
-These challenges include: high levels of poverty (currently around 27 per cent); rapidly rising living costs for the poor owing to rising inflation; environmental degradation; and the narrowing of the country’s economic base.
+These challenges include: high levels of poverty (currently around 27 per cent); environmental degradation; and the narrowing of the country’s economic base.
 The Mongolian Government has identified key areas of need as: improved mining-sector governance; human-resource development to provide qualified employees; and a more inclusive growth model.

-Beginning in 2014–15, the Extractives Program brings together existing Australian-funded extractives activities, such as a groundwater management project ($5 million) and a minerals sector vocational training project ($4 million) and provides some additional assistance to improve the management of resources by the Government of Mongolia.
+Australia’s support for the extractives sector in Mongolia includes a groundwater management project ($5 million), a minerals sector vocational training project ($4 million) and additional assistance to improve the management of resources by the Government of Mongolia.

 Australia-Mongolia Extractives Program